The Artist & Her Work

 “My paintings are highly textured and include a lot of layers, and what’s hidden is equally as important as what is visible.
 This represents the mind and the long term suffering that war often inflicts.”

-In both 2015 and 2016 Jacqueline was invited by the Royal British Legion to exhibit the War Poppy Collection at The Royal Albert Hall for the Festival of Remembrance.
+In 2015, 2016 and 2017 Jacqueline was invited by the Royal British Legion to exhibit the War Poppy Collection at The Royal Albert Hall for the Festival of Remembrance.

 The following year forty-one of her remembrance paintings were exhibited at the National Memorial Arboretum, Staffordshire, from March – July 2017, where they were in the company of no less than His Royal Highness, the Duke of Cambridge, who visited the Arboretum to open the wonderful new Remembrance Centre there.

 Jacqueline has been a guest on British Forces Broadcasting Services (BFBS) Radio to speak about her work, and her images have also featured in a number of publications.
-They have been used as cover images for magazines such as Army&You, the magazine of the Army Families Federation, and a two-page interview with Jacqueline appeared in the March 2017 issue of the Veterans’ magazine, The Sandbag Times.
+They have been used as cover images for magazines such as Army&You, the magazine of the Army Families Federation.
+A two-page interview with Jacqueline appeared in the March 2017 issue of the Veterans magazine, The Sandbag Times.

 Jacqueline’s debut exhibition at The Royal Albert Hall, London for The Festival of Remembrance 2015